ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-multivariate_linear_regression.md

 ##  89597.9095    139.2107  -8738.0191
 {% endhighlight %}

-Ok so the parameters don't match, but this is because we have scaled the features.
+The parameters don't match, but this is because we have scaled the features.
 The output from the two models will be the same.
 Here I check by combining the two predictions into the `house_prices` dataframe, and comparing them with `identical()`.